 - Serge was already clearly crazy before his death, and continues to be now.

 - Victor is the ultimate Creepy Child.
 We'd be there all day if we had to describe all the scary things he does, but deliberately causing Julie's neighbour's and Toni's suicide by hallucination surely stands out.

 - Mrs Costa doesn't get as much screen time as the others, but then what is she doing all that time ?
 She seems to know something the other don't, and always lies when people ask how she died.

-- Big Eater: Perhaps the only difference between them and the living.
+- Big Eater: This and not sleeping are at first the only differences between them and the living.
 Looking for food is literally the first thing they do after coming back to life.

 - Death by Origin Story